antvis/G6/docs/manual/tutorial/layout.en.md

 ## Default Layout
 When the `layout` is not assigned to graph instance:

-- If there is position information with `x` and `y` in node data, render with this information;
+- If there is position information with `x` and `y` in node data, render with these information;
 - If there is no position information in node data, arrange the nodes with Random Layout by default.

 ## Configure the Layout
 It is very simple to configure a layout for a graph in G6.
-Just assign `layout` to the graph when instantiating..
-The following code configure the layout with `type: 'force'`, which is the classical force-directed layout algorithm.
+Just assign `layout` to the graph when instantiating.
+The following code configures the layout with `type: 'force'`, which is the classical force-directed layout algorithm.
 And set `preventOverlap: true` to avoid node overlappings.
 More configurations are described in: [Layout API](/en/docs/api/Layout)。
 ```javascript
 const graph = new G6.Graph({
   ...                      // Other configurations